GURUFOCUS.COM » STOCK LIST » Consumer Defensive » Consumer Packaged Goods » Monde Nissin Corp (PHS:MONDE) » Definitions » Cash Flow from Investing

 Address

-Felix Reyes Street, Barangay Balibago, Sta Rosa, LAG, PHL, 4026
+Felix Reyes Street, Barangay Balibago, Santa Rosa, LAG, PHL, 4026

 Monde Nissin Corp is engaged in the food manufacturing industry in the Philippines.
-Its portfolio comprises Asia-Pacific Branded Food and Beverage (APAC BFB) Business and Meat Alternative Business.
+Its portfolio comprises the Asia-Pacific Branded Food and Beverage (APAC BFB) Business and the Meat Alternative Business.
 The APAC BFB Business consists of three product groups: instant noodles, biscuits, and other products (such as beverages, baked goods, and culinary aids).
 Its Meat Alternative Business sells its products globally under Quorn Foods and the Quorn brand.
-Geographically the company operates in the Philippines, Thailand, New Zealand, Singapore, and the United Kingdom.
+The company is engaged in manufacturing, processing, baking, packaging, servicing, repacking, assembling, importing, exporting, buying, selling, trading, or otherwise dealing in all kinds of goods, wares, and merchandise.

 No Headlines